KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 -  SQL functions,
 -  CUSTOM functions (if previously developed).

-Time functions are only available for the Enterprise Edition with SI licence.
+Time functions are only available for the Enterprise Edition with the right licence.

 In addition to calculated fields, it is possible to filter on spatial fields using specific geometric operators